cochachyLE-Eng/Vaetech.PowerShell/README.md

 ### How can it be used?

-At its most basic, it only takes a few lines of code to run PowerShell queries with lambda expressions.
+It only takes a few lines of code to run PowerShell commands with lambda expressions.

 ```csharp
 // Gets the processes that are running on the local computer.